ashishu007/ashishu007.github.io/blog/_posts/2020-02-18-NLP-Blog-DL-in-NLP.md

         \label{fig:enc_dec}
 \end{figure}

+#### Attention

-\paragraph{Attention} A problem with general encoder-decoder model is that they give equal importance to all the parts of input sequence.
+A problem with general encoder-decoder model is that they give equal importance to all the parts of input sequence.
 Also, the input sequence is compressed into a single context vector which creates the bottleneck problem, where a long information is tried to be kept into one small representation.

 A solution to this problem was proposed in the work \cite{bahdanau2014neural} introducing a new mechanism called Attention.
 Attention aligns the output at each decoding step to the whole input sequence in order to learn the most important part of the input aligning with the current step output by providing an attentive output.